awslabs/aws-mysql-jdbc/README.md

 ### XML Entity Injection Fix

-The default XML parser contained a security risk which made the driver prone to XXE (XML Entity Injection) attacks.
-To solve this issue, we disabled DTDs (Document type definition) in the XML parser.
+The default XML parser contained a security risk which made the driver prone to XML Entity Injection (XXE) attacks.
+To solve this issue, we disabled Document Type Definitions (DTDs) in the XML parser.
 If you require this restriction to be lifted in your application, you can set the `allowXmlUnsafeExternalEntity` parameter in the connection string to true.
-Please see table below for a definition of this parameter.
+Please see the table below for a definition of this parameter.

 | Parameter       | Value           | Required      | Description  |
 | ------------- |:-------------:|:-------------:| ----- |